 Our optometrist, Dr. Best, will evaluate your tear production and tear film composition to determine the nature of your problem.
 We will also ask you about and underlying health challenges, medications or lifestyle issues that may be contributing to your dry eye.

 What can your optometrist do to relieve my dry eyes?

 Our optometrist can prescribe either artificial tears or a thicker, gel-like product to moisturize your eyes and relieve your dry eye symptoms.
+Instead of artificial tears or gels, the optometrist may prescribe a medication that will help you eye produce more or better quality tears.
 We may also recommend that you ask your doctor about modifying any current treatments to avoid the side effect of dryness.
 Taking more frequent breaks from the computer and staying out of the wind (including ceiling fans and air conditioners) can also help.